Inclusive Accommodation: What does it mean?

 - In Canada, employers have a legal duty to accommodate employees with limitations due to a medical condition or disability in other forms.
 This obligation is set out in human rights legislation in every Canadian jurisdiction.
 Most employers in Canada are subject to the human rights legislation in the province(s) in which their employees work.
-A smaller number of employers (such as banks, airlines, and railways) are subject only to federal employment legislation including the Canadian Human Rights Act.
+A smaller number of employers (such as banks, airlines and railways) are subject only to federal employment legislation including the Canadian Human Rights Act.
 Failure to meet this obligation can lead to liability for failure to accommodate and discrimination.

-- The Supreme Court of Canada has described the goal of accommodation as to ensure that an employee who is able to work can do so.
+- The Supreme Court of Canada has described the goal of accommodation as ensuring that an employee who is able to work can do so.
 In practice, this means that the employer must accommodate the employee in a way that, while not causing the employer undue hardship, will ensure that the employee can work.
-The purpose of the duty to accommodate is to ensure that persons who are otherwise fit to work are not unfairly excluded where working conditions can be adjusted without undue hardship.2 Properly meeting the duty to accommodate can increase the productivity of an organization and ensure an employee is enabled and empowered to fully participate in the workforce.
+The purpose of the duty to accommodate is to ensure that persons who are otherwise fit to work are not unfairly excluded where working conditions can be adjusted without undue hardship.
+Properly meeting the duty to accommodate can increase the productivity of an organization and ensure an employee is enabled and empowered to fully participate in the workforce.

 - Reasonable accommodations often benefit all employees.
 For example, businesses who strive to make information available in a variety of formats are able to more effectively meet the diverse learning needs of their employees.